 The use of memory assistance makes it possible to achieve a significant advantage in entanglement distribution rates by allowing entanglement swapping between states that have arrived asynchronously at the central repeater node.
 However, to achieve this a \textit{heralding mechanism} must be present: the central satellite needs information about which photons have been successfully coupled into the memory.

 Two different approaches are examined for the DL and UL architectures, which require starkly different technologies and subsystems.
-In the DL architecture, it is assumed that a Quantum Non-Demolition (QND) measurement~\cite{QND} can be performed on the central satellite to indicate the presence of a photon in the memory input without affecting the relevant properties of its quantum state.
-In the UL architecture, the requirement of QND measurements can be avoided by using a different kind of heralding mechanism.
+In the DL architecture, it is assumed that a heralding mechanism is present, i.e. either the quantum memory features an intrinsic heralding mechanism or, more generally, a Quantum Non-Demolition (QND) measurement~\cite{QND} can be performed on the central satellite to indicate the presence of a photon in the memory input without affecting the relevant properties of its quantum state.

+The UL architecture, on the other hand, does not require a dedicated heralding mechanism.
 In this case, \textit{emissive quantum memories} are employed to create entanglement between the degrees of freedom stored in the quantum memory and those of an emitted photon.
 An emissive QM can be created by connecting an entangled photon pair source to a standard (absorptive) QM co-located in the central satellite (to avoid photon losses due to a long link between the source and the memory).
-One photon of the pair is stored in the memory and the other photon is sent to one of the outer satellites where they interfere with a photon from the corresponding ground station to perform a BSM.
-In the UL architecture, the confirmation of a successful BSM in one of the outer satellites is used as a heralding signal to indicate that the other photon of the pair can be used for entanglement swapping.
+One photon of the pair is stored in the memory while the other one is sent to one of the outer satellites where it interferes with a photon from the corresponding ground station to perform a BSM.
+The confirmation of a successful BSM in one of the outer satellites is used as a heralding signal to indicate that the other photon of the pair can be used for entanglement swapping at the central satellite.

 \paragraph{Downlink} The main advantage of the first architecture is that with current technology for free-space optical communication, downlinks are usually easier to realize than uplinks, i.e.\ the former have higher channel transmission~\cite{satQKD}, even when complex Laser Guide Star (LGS) systems are employed to minimize channel losses in uplink~\cite{Pugh2020}.
 Furthermore, in the DL architecture, the requirements on the capacity of the quantum memories (i.e., the number of modes that can be stored) are significantly lower, since the heralding signal is generated locally in the central satellite and only the photons that have generated a heralding signal need to be stored in the memory.
 As noted before, however, this scheme requires the use of QND measurements, which are already challenging to realize in a laboratory setting~\cite{distante2021detecting} and have never been demonstrated in space.